TauqeerAhmad5201/python-scripting/README.md

 ### Python scripting is used in DevOps for a variety of reasons, including:

 - It is a powerful and versatile language.
 Python can be used to automate a wide range of tasks, from simple to complex.
-- It is  to learn and use.
+- It is  to learn .
 Python has a simple syntax that is easy to understand, even for beginners.
 - It is open source and free to use.
 This makes it a cost-effective choice for many organizations.